 So introduce your giftee to pistachio cream and pickle-stuffed olives, or spice up their life with flavors from around the world.
 Buy a giant basket and lovingly fill it with the pie formerly known as Crack Pie, ready-when-you-are soup dumplings, Japanese chips, and bittersweet spritzers; then give it to the greatest food lover in your life.
-Here are the best food gifts for anyone and everyone in 2021.
+If you want to go a little beyond, you cannot miss by coupling your gifts with some of the best cookbooks of 2022, a grip of dope cooking supplies, and maybe even some killer coffee gear.
+Here are the best edible and drinkable gifts for anyone and everyone in 2022.

 For true dumpling fiends

-Dunno about your friend group, but our squad lives for a juicy, savory dumpling—which is why we were infinitely hyped when two of our favorite Chinese food purveyors, Fly by Jing and Xiao Chi Jie, released frozen, direct-delivery dumplings this year.
-Our editor Ian Burke tried Fly by Jing's dumplings and found them to be "wonderful," "mouthwatering," and "restaurant-quality.”
+Don’t know about your friend group, but our squad lives for a juicy, savory dumpling—which is why we were infinitely hyped when two of our favorite Chinese food purveyors, Fly by Jing and Xiao Chi Jie, released frozen, direct-delivery dumplings.
+VICE editor Ian Burke tried Fly by Jing's dumplings and found them to be "wonderful," "mouthwatering," and "restaurant-quality.”

-Meanwhile, Rec Room's editorial director Hilary Pollack made XCJ's soup dumplings and says they're mind-blowing and hella easy to prepare.
+Meanwhile, VICE’s Hilary Pollack made XCJ's soup dumplings and says they're mind-blowing and hella easy to prepare.
 She also rides hard for the Ginger & Scallion Umami sauce, which she calls "umami heaven."
-XCJ's "Full Dumpling Experience" is sold out, but you can still grab items à la carte.
+XCJ's "Full Dumpling Experience" includes everything you need for a whole dumpling party, including 50 soup dumplings, a noodle variety pack, sauce trio, and a bamboo steamer to achieve perfectly steamed xiao long bao—but you can also grab items à la carte.

 Nutella: tired.
 Pistachio cream: wired.